-If you ask for a BVA hearing, you and your representative (if you have one) can tell us why you think the BVA should act favorably on your appeal (present argument).
-You can also tell us about the facts behind your claim and you can bring others (witnesses) to the hearing who have information to give the BVA about your case.
-At your option, you can submit more evidence at a hearing requested on this form.
-If you do ask for a BVA hearing, it can be very helpful to have a representative assist you at the hearing.
+If you ask for a Board hearing, you and your representative (if you have one) can tell us why you think the Board should act favorably on your appeal (present argument).
+You can also tell us about the facts behind your claim and you can bring others (witnesses) to the hearing who have information to give the Board about your case.
+At your option, you can submit more evidence at a Board hearing.
+If you do ask for a Board hearing, it can be very helpful to have a representative assist you at the hearing.
+Please note that VA cannot pay any expenses that you (or your representative or witnesses) incur in connection with attending any Board hearing.